spiderkd/AmitPortfolio/src/pages/posts/post-6.md

 comments: "119"
 ---

-# Bauhaus: The Blueprint of Modern Graphic Design

 If there is one movement that shaped the foundation of **modern graphic design**, it is without doubt the **Bauhaus**.
 More than a style, Bauhaus was a **philosophy** that united **art, craft, and technology** into a new approach that continues to influence design today.